 Road Concerns Along I-5 Between SF And LA

 I-5 is only two lanes in each direction.
-Trucks are usually in the slow (right lane).
+Trucks are usually in the slow (right-hand) lane.
 But now and then, a slightly faster truck will want to pass a somewhat slower truck.
 When this happens, it usually results in many passenger vehicles being stuck behind a truck.

 People drive fast on I-5!
 I don’t mean a little fast, but really fast.
 The legal speed limit is 70 mph, but most are going more than 80 mph.
-If you don’t drive this fast, staying in the right lane would seem to make sense.
+If you don’t drive this fast, staying in the right lane will keep you and other, “faster drivers.” safer.

 However, the trucks are usually in the right lane, and they only drive a max of 65 mph.
 We tend to stay in the left lane and keep an eye on the rearview mirror for those rushing to overtake us.